Carlos Correa Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.2 K/9, the sixth-best in the league.
+- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks sixth in the league.

-- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.78).
+- The Rays' 3.78 team ERA ranks third among all league pitching staffs.

-- The Rays surrender the fewest home runs in baseball (150 total, one per game).
+- Rays pitchers combine to surrender 152 home runs (one per game), the first-fewest in the league.

-- The righty last pitched on Wednesday against the Boston Red Sox, when he tossed six innings, allowing one earned run while giving up three hits.
+- His last appearance came on Thursday against the Seattle Mariners, when the righty went eight innings, surrendering one earned run while giving up five hits.

-- The 30-year-old has a 3.07 ERA and 12.1 strikeouts per nine innings in 17 games this season, while giving up a batting average of .201 to opposing hitters.
+- In 24 games this season, the 27-year-old has amassed a 4.29 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.